-Dr. Kang is a recipient of an American Cancer Society grant for functional genomics analysis of breast cancer dormancy and progression.
+Dr. Kang is a recipient of the highest ACS award – ACS Research Professor.
+His work focuses on functional genomics analysis of breast cancer dormancy and progression.
 He was recognized by AACR at their 2012 annual meeting in Chicago for his research in furthering the molecular understanding of cancer metastasis – which is when cancer spreads from the part of the body where it started (the primary site) to other parts of the body.
 His research has defined the mechanisms governing the ability of breast cancer cells to migrate and colonize various locations throughout the body.

 Nearly 90% of cancer mortality is due to tumor cells metastasizing in surrounding tissue, yet until recently this area of study was underdeveloped.
 Dr. Kang has discovered that certain tumor proteins are capable of altering the biological activities of various bone cells to facilitate metastasis.
 One such protein, JAG1 or “Jagged1,” promotes secondary tumor formation by stimulating tumor-promoting cellular responses in bone cells, causing degradation of the bone tissue and allowing an environment suitable for the growth of metastatic cancer cells.

 Dr. Kang’s lab work has resulted in multiple patents that present significant opportunities for treating metastatic cancer cells.
 Dr. Kang’s lab has identified specific pathways (EGF, TGF beta, and Notch) that usher tumor cells to the surrounding tissue, causing metastasis.
 Identifying these pathways is critical, as pharmaceutical inhibitors have proven effective in blockading the procession of tumor cells, greatly reducing the potential for cancer metastasizing in vital organs.